avishekdutta14/iMAGine/README.md

 ```
 docker pull avishekdutta14/imagine:latest
 ```
-*All the tools can also be ran separately inside the imagine docker container*
+*All the tools can also be ran separately inside the imagine docker container.*

 ## For running iMAGine
 ```